 Hamriani was much further along—38 weeks.
 She awoke one night with a throbbing headache and realized she was having contractions.
 In a borrowed car, her husband took her to their health center where midwives quickly identified the warning signs for pre-eclampsia, a life-threatening hypertensive disorder.

 Three births.
 Three serious complications.
-Three opportunities to ensure a pregnant woman survives childbirth.
+Three opportunities to ensure a pregnant woman survived childbirth.

 The experiences of Restiani, Hamriani and Desi are not unique.
 Throughout Indonesia, complications at birth continue to threaten the lives of women and their babies.
 The number of maternal and newborn deaths in Indonesia remains unacceptably high and, by some indications, has increased.
 From 2007 to 2012, for example, Indonesia’s estimated maternal mortality ratio increased from 228 to 359 deaths for every 100,000 births.